 Filter type Format Filter the returned list of services by: GROUP xs:string The case sensitive name of a group of services you are seeking.
-(Service group membership is defined in each service's WSDL contract or in an Artix configuration file as described in "Service groups" on page 68.)
+(Service group membership is defined in each service's WSDL contract or in an Artix configuration file as described in "Service groups" on page 71.)
 SERVICE xs:QName The QName of the service you are seeking.
 PORTNAME xs:string The case sensitive name of at least one of the ports in the service you are seeking.
-INTERFACE xs:QName The QName of the $portType$ associated with a binding, which is itself associated with at least one of the ports in the service you are seeking.

-Filter type Format Filter the returned list of services by: BINDING xs:string The QName of the binding associated with at least one of the ports in the service you are seeking.
+INTERFACE xs:QName The QName of the portType associated with a binding, which is itself associated with at least one of the ports in the service you are seeking.
+BINDING xs:string The QName of the binding associated with at least one of the ports in the service you are seeking.
 EXTENSOR xs:string The QName of an extensor contained in at least one of the ports in the service you are seeking.